It’s the Discipline.

 “Tech Elevator student Drew Sullivan—who has performed with the world-class Cleveland Orchestra and was only the second doctoral-level clarinetist student ever at the renowned Cleveland Institute of Music—agrees that analytical-minded musicians are well-suited to coding.
 “Musicians enjoy the ‘why’ and ‘how’ of music,” he says.
 “Musicians can learn, as I am, to ask the computer the same types of analytical questions we’ve been asking ourselves of the music for years.”

 I have always had a love for complex and formally structured music, such as the music of Bach, Mozart and Brahms.
 There is something about the logical structures and mathematical features inherent in some of the works by these composers that I have always found compelling, not only on an intellectual level, but an emotional one as well.
-I think this combination of engaging the creative right part of the brain, as well as the analytical left side of the brain simultaneously also has something to do with why musicians might make good programmers.
+I think this combination of engaging the creative part of the brain, as well as the analytical side of the brain simultaneously also has something to do with why musicians might make good programmers.
 I believe that the utility of the stimulation and use of the brain in this way by musicians translates to the process of analyzing problems and creating solutions in coding.

 The process of learning an instrument and developing the skill of performing on it to a high degree also translates well to the process of learning how to code.
 Namely, it involves breaking down a large problem (how to get your body and mind to work together to execute a complex phrase or piece of music) into small achievable steps to reach the goal.
-The solution, or steps to take to achieve this goal often require logical thinking, ingenuity and creativity to come up with.
-This is analogous to having a goal in a program or website build in mind, and breaking down the logical steps necessary and assembling creative solutions to make that goal a reality.
+The solution, or steps to take to achieve this goal often require logical thinking, ingenuity and creativity.
+This is analogous to having a goal in a program or website build in mind, breaking down the logical steps necessary and assembling creative solutions to make that goal a reality.
 The process of learning an instrument also requires an immense amount of practice and persistence to develop and improve.
-I’ve realized that what has helped me so much in learning programming languages are the good habits of self-discipline, persistence, creative step based problem solving, attention to detail and focused concentration over a long period of time that I developed learning how to play an instrument (drums and percussion, by the way).
+I’ve realized that what has helped me so much in learning software development are the good habits of self-discipline, persistence, creative step based problem solving, attention to detail and focused concentration over a long period of time that I developed learning how to play an instrument (drums and percussion, by the way).